This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Likely the main reason you’ll have heard of Blackhorse Road if you haven’t visited before, the Blackhorse Beer Mile (also known as the Walthamstow Beer Mile) is a collection of breweries and their taprooms that are within close walking distance of Blackhorse Road tube station.

-Spread out just over a mile and comprising of Truman’s Social Club, Exale Brewery, Wildcard Brewery, Signature Brew, Beeblefish Brewery, Hackney Brewery High Hill Taproom and (furthest out) Pillars Untraditional Pub, this is a geographic-ale and ‘crafty’ challenge.
+Spread out just over a mile and comprising of Big Penny Social, Exale Brewery, Pretty Decent Beer Co, Wildcard Brewery, Signature Brew, Beerblefish Brewery and Hackney Brewery High Hill Taproom – this is a geographic-ale and ‘crafty’ challenge.

 Although not as big as say the almost 20 breweries along the Bermondsey Beer Mile, Blackhorse Road is blessed with seven breweries that can all be completed within a day if you are so inclined (we definitely were).
-Expect new additions to the Blackhorse Beer Mile in the near future – we also hear that Vagabond Wines are also looking to open a winery here soon too.
+Expect new additions to the Blackhorse Beer Mile in the near future.

 Blackhorse Road Mural